Buffalo Central Terminal

-Buffalo Central Terminal is an historic former railroad station in Buffalo, New York.
+Buffalo Central Terminal is a historic former railroad station in Buffalo, New York.
 An active station from 1929 to 1979, the 17-story Art Deco style station was designed by architects Fellheimer & Wagner for the New York Central Railroad.
-The Central Terminal is located in the city of Buffalo's Broadway/Fillmore district.
-After years of abandonment, it is now owned by the non-profit preservation group Central Terminal Restoration Corporation, whichmade tremendous strides in stabilizing the facility and bringing attention to the importance of this living landmark.
-With over $68 million secured from public and private sources, the CTRC is nearing completion of $5.7 million in building stabilization, completed a public process to establish a master plan, expanded its organizational capacity and is undertaking a solicitation for private development partner(s), all ensuring that the Central Terminal is well positioned for rehabilitation and reuse.
+The Central Terminal is located in the city of Buffalo's Broadway-Fillmore district.
+Closed since 1979, several attempts to redevelop the site were unsuccessful.
+In February 2024 a new development team was formed to plan a reuse for the terminal.

 Layout

 The terminal is located about 2.5 mi east of downtown Buffalo, and consists of several structures, some of which are connected, while others were formerly interconnected.
+The station was originally intended to accommodate 400 daily train trips, though the terminal never reached ridership projections when it opened.

 Buildings

 The Main Terminal Building is owned by the Central Terminal Restoration Corporation.
 The Main Terminal Building includes the Passenger Concourse, and the Office Tower.
 The Passenger Concourse is 225 ft long, 66 ft wide, and 58.5 ft tall (63.5 ft at the domed ends).
 The Passenger Concourse included various rental spaces; a restaurant with a dining room, lunch room, and coffee shop; a Western Union telegraph office; and a soda fountain, along with standard station necessities.
 Off the Passenger Concourse there is a streetcar lobby and waiting room.
 Curtiss Street runs directly below the Passenger Concourse, but has been closed since the late 1980s for safety reasons.
-The Office Tower is 15 stories, excluding the main floor and mezzanin and is 271 ft-high.
+The Office Tower is 15 stories, excluding the main floor and mezzanine and is 271 ft-high.

 The Mail & Baggage Building on Curtiss Street is owned by the Central Terminal Restoration Corporation.
 It is a five-story building immediately adjacent to the Main Concourse.
 The mail building along Curtiss Street is owned by the City of Buffalo.
 It is a two-story building adjacent to the Baggage Building.

 The Railway Express Agency was the early forerunner of today's Federal Express and UPS.
 The building is located behind the Mail Building of the complex and is by far the most decayed building.
 Trains would pull directly into the building to proceed with the load/unloading of goods.
 This building is currently owned by the City of Buffalo, which has confirmed plans to demolish it.

 The Train Concourse is 450 ft long and includes 14 low-level platforms.
 Each platform is accessed by a staircase and a ramp.
 The train concourse is owned by Amtrak, with the land being owned by CSX.
 In 1982, the bridge which connected the train concourse and passenger platforms from the terminal and main concourse was demolished to allow passage of high freight cars on the Belt Line.
 The rest of the concourse remains.